-The attorneys and staff at our office have years of experience handling complicated litigation arising from severe injuries.
+The attorneys and staff at our office have decades of experience handling complicated litigation arising from severe injuries.
 When another person or company’s negligent conduct results in serious harm, they should be held accountable.
 To schedule a free, confidential appointment, call the Reiff Law Firm at (215) 709-6940.

-Personal Injury Lawsuits in Philadelphia
+Personal Injury Law in Philadelphia

 When a lawyer thinks about personal injury litigation, they are thinking about the law of torts.
 Torts is a legal term that means a “civil wrong” resulting in harm to an individual.
 Under tort law, the victim is permitted to recover monetary compensation for the injury they suffered.